About

 Before joining Mälardalen University, I worked at Hacettepe University, Newcastle University, University of Sunderland, and Luxembourg University.
-I also worked at Doshisha University in Japan as a visiting professor (JSPS Research Fellowship).
+I also worked at Doshisha University in Japan as a visiting professor (JSPS Research Fellowship) in 2025.
 My research primarily focuses on the analysis of discourse and interaction in institutional settings- mainly in second/foreign/additional language (L2) classrooms- with an aim to analyse and enhance teaching and learning practices as well as the processes involved in teacher education and professional development.
 I have also worked as a language teacher in Turkey and the UK and have been actively involved in teacher education in Turkey and Sweden.

-My book ‘Social Interaction and L2 Classroom Discourse’ (Edinburgh University Press) investigates language classrooms from a conversation analytic perspective, and provides strong implications for language teaching and teacher education.
+My book ‘Social Interaction and L2 Classroom Discourse’ (Edinburgh University Press) investigates language classrooms from a conversation analytic perspective and provides strong implications for language teaching and teacher education.
 The book has been shortlisted for the British Association for Applied Linguistics Book Prize 2016 and was a finalist for the American Association for Applied Linguistics first book award 2017.
 I also edited (with Silvia Kunitz and Numa Markee) a volume entitled ‘Classroom-based conversation analytic research: Theoretical and applied perspectives on pedagogy’, which was published by Springer in 2021.
-I am editing another volume (Springer) on the impact of conversation analysis in teacher education with Hansun Waring and writing a textbook, “Classroom Discourse in TESOL”, for student-teachers and teachers.
+I edited another volume (Springer) on the impact of conversation analysis in teacher education with Hansun Waring (Sert & Waring, 2025).

-I have been involved in projects supported by grants from ‘Fonds National de la Recherche Luxembourg’, ‘European Union (Erasmus +)’, ‘Danish Agency for Science, Technology, and Innovation’, the British Council, and MKL.
-I have worked on analysis of data that come from Swedish, Luxembourgish, Turkish, Danish, Czech, Finnish and UK contexts.
+I have been involved in projects funded by grants from ‘Fonds National de la Recherche Luxembourg’, ‘European Union (Erasmus +)’, ‘Danish Agency for Science, Technology, and Innovation’, the British Council, and MKL.
+I have worked on the analysis of data that come from Swedish, Luxembourgish, Turkish, Danish, Czech, Finnish and UK contexts.
 I recently completed Digi-REFLECT (together with my colleagues Annaliina Gynne and Maria Larsson), a 3-year development and research project funded by MKL and Samhällskontraktet.
 I am currently involved in an EU project (AI-Write, 2023-2026) on the use of AI tools in higher education, funded by the EU.
 I am also a collaborator on a project on the use of telepresence robots in classrooms, led by Teppo Jakonen and funded by the Academy of Finland.
 With my current and forthcoming research on interactions in pedagogical settings, I am working on improving research, teaching, and teacher education practices in Sweden and beyond.

 Reviews of Social Interaction and L2 Classroom Discourse